HomePainting TipsPaint Your Refrigerator Like a Pro in 5 Easy Steps

 5. Apply the Second Coat of Paint

 Once the first coat is dry, apply the second coat of paint.
-This will ensure a smooth, even finish and better coverage.
+This helps achieve an even, flawless finish with improved coverage.
 Make sure to use even strokes and apply the paint lightly to avoid streaks or runs.
 Allow the second coat to dry completely before reassembling the fridge.
 After the second coat is dry, your fridge will have a fresh, new look ready for use in your kitchen!

 Frequently Asked Questions